wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 = If i want to use my own facebook app id, what should i do? =

-To update your facebook app id for the plugin, go to plugin folder 'assets/js/' and open the file 'tsang_fbsharelike_jquery.js'.
-Update the default value for **fb_app_id** and save the file
+To update your facebook app id for the plugin, go to Admin left sidebar, menu 'FbShareLike' and update option there.

 == Upgrade Notice ==